Vyvy-vi/botish-api/guide/README.md

 Botish API is a FastAPI application made for discord bots, that aims at reducing the reliance on multiple 3rd party libraries.

-This is the contribution guide for the bottish API.
+This is the contribution guide for the botish API.
 A live version of the API can be operated [here](https://api.botish.xyz/docs).

 Before proceding, do go through the `CODE_OF_CONDUCT.md` and `CONTRIBUTING.md` files, and try to follow our development and community guidelines.